AlibabaCloudDocs/kms/intl.en-US/API Reference/Tag/UntagResource.md

 # UntagResource

-Deletes tags from a customer master key \(CMK\) or secret.
+Detaches tags from a customer master key \(CMK\), secret, or certificate.

-You must specify either KeyId or SecretName.
+In this example, the tags whose tag keys are tagkey1 and tagkey2 are detached from the CMK whose ID is `08c33a6f-4e0a-4a1b-a3fa-7ddf****`.

 ## Debugging